massma/teacher-learner-wellbeing/website-src/instructions/module1-checkin.md

 ---
-title: "Embodied check-in script for Module 1"
+pagetitle: "Embodied check-in script for Module 1"
 ---

+### Embodied check-in script for Module 1

 Here is the script (thoughtfully written & led by Abby) for the embodied check-in during the first synchronous session: